M0412/PyBank-PyPoll-Analysis/README.txt

 	▪	The changes in “Profit/Losses” over the entire period and then the average of those changes ▪	The greatest increase and decrease in profits (date and amount) over the entire period

-# Credits

-This "ProfitLossesChanges.pop(0)" part of code in PyBank was authored by Aisha Braxton-Garvin.